Linear Combination Modeling

 Start LCM by choosing waves

-If you start or restart a LCM fit, the procedure will show you a data browser window and you have to choose the wave-to-fit (1-dim., 2-dim., or 3-dim.).
+If you start or restart a LCM fit, the procedure will show you a data browser window and you have to choose the wave-to-fit (1-dim., 2-dim., 3-dim., or 4-dim.).

 The initial LCM function will ask you for reference waves as input for the fit.
 Choose all needed 1-dim. waves at the same time.
 The restart LCM will choose these waves automatically.